 The Nintendo Switch is a console that's trying to do lots of things all at once.
-It's been designed to help Nintendo blaze its own trail, something it's done before: bringing motion control to the masses with the Wii, introducing glasses-free 3D with the Nintendo 3DS, and experimenting with a second screen with the Wii U.
+It's been designed to help Nintendo blaze its own trail, do something like the motion control on the Wii, or the same way it brought glasses-free 3D with the Nintendo 3DS, and experimenting with a second screen with the Wii U.

 That's due to the fact the Nintendo Switch has been bridging the gap between handheld console and home console in a way the Wii U absolutely didn't manage to do before it.

 The way that the Switch combines gaming on-the-go and gaming at home without preferring either is a credit to Nintendo's team – and with the arrival of top-tier titles such as Fortnite, the Nintendo Switch is a better proposition than ever.

 Whether you've already made your purchase or not, you have to agree that the Nintendo Switch is a fine idea, mixing together some of what made the Wii and Wii U appealing for gamers (even if developers had a harder time figuring out how to make the most of the latter device).